vishnunamboodiripad/JavaBeanRepo/README.md

 --equipment (user chooses)
 --weather (randomly generated)
 --environment (randomly generated)
+--images (should it be its own table or just with the monster?)

 Learning objective:
 --Goal is to use both SVG-enhanced UI and using some kind of Animations (greensock possibly).
 If we have to choose one due to time constraints, we will do the enhanced UI.